Catherine Bybee: Career

 Bybee published nine books through small press, but it was her tenth book, Wife by Wednesday, that became her breakout novel.
 On December 15, 2011, Wife by Wednesday entered the USA Today Bestsellers list at #35, staying on for seven weeks.
 On February 12, 2012, it entered the New York Times Bestsellers list at #18 for ebook fiction, and on February 26, 2012, was #13 for combined print and ebook.
 Wife by Wednesday was also the #1 best-selling Kindle Direct Publishing book, and #5 overall best-selling Kindle book, in December 2011.
 It went on to become the #11 overall best-selling Kindle book for 2012.
 Originally written for Harlequin, but rejected, Wife by Wednesday sold 300,000 copies by the time Amazon Publishing offered her a book deal.

 The bestselling Weekday Brides series, developed from Wife by Wednesday, was bought by Montlake Romance in September 2012.
 In April 2012, Montlake also bought Bybee's second contemporary series, The Not Quite Series.
-Bybee has since sold over 8 million copies of her work and have been translated into twelve languages.
+Bybee has since sold over 11 million copies of her work and have been translated into more than 20 languages.
 She hit the #1 Wall Street Journal Bestseller spot with her novel, Making It Right, and continues to hit the "Amazon Top 100" and the "Wall Street Journal" with her contemporary releases.